 - 1. The Financial Reporting Council ("FRC") is a company limited by guarantee and the UK's independent regulator responsible for corporate reporting, auditing and corporate governance. - 2.
 The FRC Board (and its Committees) are established under the Articles of Association.
 Their current membership and terms of reference can be found in the FRC's Governance Handbook which is published on the FRC Website and updated from time to time. - 3.
-The FRC is authorised by the Secretary of State for the purposes of section 456 of the Companies Act 2006 (the "2006 Act"), meaning that it may make an application to the court for a declaration (in Scotland, a declarator) that the annual accounts of a company do not comply, or a strategic report or a directors' report does not comply, with the requirements of the 2006 Act (or, where applicable, of Article 4 of the IAS Regulation) and for an order requiring the directors of the company to prepare revised accounts or a revised report. - 4.
-The FRC is also appointed to exercise the functions set out at section 14(2) of the Companies (Audit, Investigations and Community Enterprise) Act 2004 (the "2004 Act") to keep under review periodic accounts and reports that are produced by issuers of transferable securities and are required to comply with any accounting requirements imposed by Financial Conduct Authority ("FCA") rules3.
+The FRC is authorised1 by the Secretary of State for the purposes of section 456 of the Companies Act 2006 (the "2006 Act"), meaning that it may make an application to the court for a declaration (in Scotland, a declarator) that the annual accounts of a company do not comply, or a strategic report or a directors' report does not comply, with the requirements of the 2006 Act (or, where applicable, of Article 4 of the IAS Regulation) and for an order requiring the directors of the company to prepare revised accounts or a revised report. - 4.
+The FRC is also appointed2 to exercise the functions set out at section 14(2) of the Companies (Audit, Investigations and Community Enterprise) Act 2004 (the "2004 Act") to keep under review periodic accounts and reports that are produced by issuers of transferable securities and are required to comply with any accounting requirements imposed by Financial Conduct Authority ("FCA") rules3.
 Where it thinks fit, the FRC informs the FCA of any conclusions it reaches in relation to any such accounts or reports.
 If requested by the FCA, the FRC will also exercise these functions in relation to any particular issuer of transferable securities in relation to whom those functions would not otherwise be exercisable. - 5.
-Through the review of, or investigations into, complaints about company accounts and reports referred to in paragraph 3 and 4 above, (referred to throughout the Operating Procedures generically as "a Report" or "Reports"), the FRC exercises its functions with a view to ensuring that Reports, and the companies preparing them, comply with relevant accounting and reporting requirements and
+Through the review of, or investigations into, complaints about company accounts and reports referred to in paragraph 3 and 4 above, (referred to throughout the Operating Procedures generically as "a Report" or "Reports"), the FRC exercises its functions with a view to ensuring that Reports, and the companies preparing them, comply with relevant accounting and reporting requirements and rules ("relevant accounting and reporting requirements").
+It may also identify opportunities for, and encourage improvements to, the quality of companies' future reporting.

-&lt;sup>1 The Supervision of Accounts and Reports (Prescribed Body) and Companies (Defective Accounts and Reports) (Authorised Person) Order 2021.
+1 The Supervision of Accounts and Reports (Prescribed Body) and Companies (Defective Accounts and Reports) (Authorised Person) Order 2021.
 SI 2021/465 laid on 15 April 2021 with effect from 6 May 2021.
+2 Ibid